liuyanyi/transformers-bge-m3/README.md

 In this repository, i use a custom model to integrate full functionality of BGE-M3 in HuggingFace Transformer.

-## Usage
+## Convert Model

-1. Convert BGE-M3 model to our implementation
+1. A converted model has been upload to [HuggingFace](https://huggingface.co/liuyanyi/bge-m3-hf)

+2. If you have an offical weight, you can convert it ot our implementation

 ```bash
 python convert_to_hf_bge_m3.py <path_to_bge_m3_model> <output_dir> --export_st